Paris Metro Transportation

 Results

-In May 2017, the service had tabulated 3500 trips per month since its start in August 2016. extrapolated data suggests that the area will experience a 200 percent increase from the prior transportation option.
-For 2018, the service will likely reach 52,000 for the year.
+- In May 2017, the service tabulated 3500 trips per month since its start in August 2016.
+Extrapolated data suggested that the area will experience a 200 percent increase from the prior transportation option.
+For 2018, the service was expected to reach 52,000 for that year, for this community of around 25,000.

 Challenges